aiven/inkless/inkless/KnownChallenges.md

 How do consumer groups perform coordination and persist offsets?
 Can we use the existing (modernized) consumer group coordinator & new consumer rebalance protocol directly?

+#### Answer
+Consumer Groups will be managed by an unmodified Group Coordinator and __consumer_offsets topic.
+If __consumer_offsets is a traditional topic, this will require a traditional broker to host it.
+If the Group Coordinator is in a different cluster, Inkless brokers can proxy consumer requests to the coordinator.

 ### Idempotent producers

 How do we support idempotent producers & producer IDs?